nginxinc/nginx-basics-workshops/labs/lab5/readme.md

         (**NOTE:** In lab environment, this is difficult to demonstrate as all the containers are on the same network with same resource allocation)

-    There is detailed explaination of what happens when you perform a reload in lab2.
+    There is detailed explanation of what happens when you perform a reload in lab2.
 To recap, with NGINX Plus, new Worker processes are created, and begin using the new configuration immediately for all new connections and requests.
 The old Workers are **allowed to complete their previous task**, and then close their TCP connections naturally, **traffic in flight is not dropped!** The master process terminates the old Workers after they finish their work and close all their connections.

 ## NGINX Dynamic Upstream Management